aol/molochweb/_wiki/break-tls-poc.md

 ## Client side /etc/openvpn/client/tap1.conf

 We decided to use tcp/tls to connect to the tls visibility server and we used public certs since every host already had one.
+For a real deployment you might not want to use public certs.

 ```
 verb 3